aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 - An ECS service running the latest Jenkins container ([jenkins/jenkins:lts-jdk17](https://hub.docker.com/r/jenkins/jenkins)) available.
 - An Elastic File System (EFS) for the Jenkins service to use as a persistent datastore.
 - An Elastic Load Balancer (ELB) for TLS termination of the Jenkins service
-- Any number of configurable EC2 Autoscaling group to serve as a flexible pool of build nodes for the Jenkins service
+- A configurable number of EC2 Autoscaling groups to serve as a flexible pool of build nodes for the Jenkins service
 - Supporting resources including KMS keys for encryption and IAM roles to ensure security best practices

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->